tytydraco/yessleep/out/Mother_Long_Leg.md

 A heave erupted from me before I could control myself.
 I quickly turned away.

 “Come this way…” Mother Long Leg growled.
+“Come and see...
+Come and see the wonders of the undergrowth.”

 I followed the sound of her voice until I reached an enormous cavern.
 A thousand sparkling eyes met mine, as endless and unnerving as the universe.
 Hands continued to crawl to her, attaching to her many legs.
 Then, I saw her mouth.
 It was a gaping hole, teeth ringing around it.
 The teeth moved in an elliptical motion, slipping over and under the surrounding teeth.
 If swallowed by Mother Long Leg, you’d be ground to bits, shredded and sliced.

 I never saw her eyes.
 I only saw the thousands that covered her.
 I wasn’t sure if two were her main source of vision, but I was out of questions to ask.
 I didn’t want to know what happened if I asked another.

+“Gaze upon me...”
+Her voice morphed into an earthen bellow.
+Soil crumbled from the ceiling.
+“Gaze upon the mother...”

+Mother Long Leg’s chilling breaths echoed around the chasm, low, growling, and grating.
+My soul quivered within me.
+I wanted to run, and I shouldn’t have asked to see her.
+I had made a terrible mistake.

 Webbing stretched over each side of the cavern, providing a net for catching prey.
 Inside one of the webs, I saw the decayed corpse of a park ranger.
 His mouth hung open, and a hand began to crawl from the inside.
 It forced his jaw open with a horrible grinding noise.
 Then, covered in goopy decay and rotten blood, it fell onto the floor.
 Another began to emerge from his stomach.
 The outline of the hand pressed against his rotten flesh imprinted into my mind before it burst out and birthed itself into the cavern.

-“Do not be afraid… I want to give you something.”
+“Do not be afraid, dear boy… If I wanted you dead, you would be.
+You’d be food for my young, nourishment for the toils of the earth.
+Calm yourself...
+I want to give you something.”

 She pushed a new flashlight toward me.
 It was coated in blood; perhaps ripped from the hand that once grasped it.

 I slowly took it.

 “Now go before I change my mind.”
+She chuckled loudly.

+The horrible, deafening noise vibrated my bones, and I closed my eyes in fear, feeling dirt speckled onto me.

-A hand surged toward me, pulled me through a different tunnel, and spit me out at the hole by our campsite.
+A hand surged toward me, pulled me through a different tunnel, and spat me out at the hole by our campsite.
 I looked around wildly, feeling something warm and wet beneath me.
 I flipped on the flashlight.
 It flickered to life, and I yelled in horror.

 Parker and Sue were impaled on the trees above me.
 Thick branches tore through their sternums, held up by bone and wood.
 Parker’s hands were gone.
 His bloodied stumps dribbled slowly, making an incessant dripping noise that shattered my soul.
 His legs were torn off and placed upon the fire like wood.
 Sue was sewn onto him with webbing.
 Their mouths were sewn together.
 Blood dripped onto my head, and I quickly wiped it off.
 His eyes hung out of their sockets, lightly touching Sue’s head.